heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-1.md

   </video>
 </div>

+{:.note}
-> **Note:** In this shot, they are using a pencil to crease the paper and make it easier to fold.
+In this shot, they are using a pencil to crease the paper and make it easier to fold.
 This is highly recommended.

 ## 3. Tape it together
 <div>